-- 1. Handy wipes and paper tissues are especially useful.
-All participants should carry sufficient for their personal needs for the entire tour. - 2.
-Spare glasses or contact lenses. - 3.
-A large handkerchief for use in bathrooms, as paper towels are often not provided. - 4.
-Umbrella the collapsible type is easy to carry and useful both against rain and sun.
+- Handy wipes and paper tissues: All participants should carry sufficient for their personal needs for the entire tour. - Spare glasses or contact lenses. - A large handkerchief: for use in bathrooms, as paper towels are often not provided. - Umbrella: the collapsible type is easy to carry and useful both against rain and sun. - Snacks: It is advisable to bring granola-type bars, dried fruit or other snacks.
+Convenience stores are not common, but they stock many snacks and other products that you will be familiar with (and some not so familiar). - Flashlight or headlamp: for night walking or blackouts